Hanan899/agentic-ai-system/README.md

 # Agentic AI System

-An intelligent agent-based system built with **LangChain**, **Agents**, **Google Gemini**, and **Streamlit**, powered by a modular architecture.
-This system detects user intent (e.g., ticket request vs. general info), routes issues to appropriate domain-specific agents (HR, IT, Finance, Admin, Infra), and logs tickets into a local **SQLite** database.
+An intelligent agent-based system built with **LangChain**, **Agents**, **Google Gemini**, and **Streamlit**, powered by a modular architecture.This system detects user intent (e.g., ticket status request, ticket closing, or raising new tickets), routes issues to appropriate domain-specific agents (HR, IT, Finance, Admin, Infra), and logs tickets into a local  **SQLite** database.
 It also handles general informational queries without logging tickets.

 ---

 ## Features

-- **Intent Classification**: Automatically determines whether the user is requesting information or raising a support ticket.
+- **Intent Classification**: Automatically determines whether the user is requesting information, checking ticket status, closing a ticket, or raising a new support ticket.
 - **Domain-Specific Agents**:
   - **ITAgent**: Software/hardware technical issues.
   - **FinanceAgent**: Salary, reimbursement, or payment-related queries.
   - **HRAgent**: HR issues like leave, complaints, and policies.
   - **InfraAgent**: Wi-Fi, power, or device-related infrastructure problems.
   - **AdminAgent**: General admin or logistics requests.
+- **Ticket Status + Closing Support**: Users can check ticket statuses or explicitly close them *(e.g., "Please close ticket 3 from finance")*.
-- **SQLite Ticket Logging**: Only ticket-type prompts are stored in the local database.
+- **SQLite Ticket Logging**: Only ticket-type prompts are stored in the local database, with Open or Closed status.
 - **Streamlit Frontend**: Simple UI for chat interaction and database checking.
-- **Google Gemini LLM**: Handles understanding and routing of queries using `gemini-2.0-flash`.
+- **Google Gemini LLM**:Handles user understanding, ticket intent classification, and dynamic prompting using gemini-2.0-flash.

 ---